 As the years have gone by with my involvement with pro westling, I’ve become more organized and aware of how to do things in the most efficient way.
 The business can be brutal, and the travel is often the worst of it, so the simpler, the better.

 After about two hours of traffic, and passing a bad car accident that someone almost certainly lost their life in, we were finally outside the perimeter of Atlanta and hit a good pace.
 The plan was to arrive at our hotel by about 3 p.m., relax a bit, then head to Altamonte Springs, Florida to do a radio show on Orlando’s WORL-AM/FM, which goes live from 5-7 p.m with a show that is an interesting combination of politics and pro wrestling.

-Thankfully the air conditioning was blasting in the restaurant, which was such a relief!
+Thankfully, the air conditioning was blasting in the restaurant, which was such a relief!
 The Orlando weather was so hot and sticky.
 It was an all-you-can eat seafood buffet that looked amazing.
-But Sabu and I decided to order crab legs with a couple of sides and I also wanted to try a mango-strawberry margarita.
+But Sabu and I decided to order crab legs with a couple of sides.
+I also wanted to try a mango-strawberry margarita.

 Another reason this Wrestlecon was so crucial for Sabu and I … we needed to catch up on bills.
 A GoFundMe was set up for him under recommendation of many fans for anyone able or wanting to contribute to his recovery.
-We also had to consider the several months our earnings affected our ability to reconnect with the fans, bookers and promoters while still showing everyone that he is still the big name draw and that this hip surgery was not the end of his career.
+We also had to consider the several months as our earnings affected our ability to reconnect with the fans, bookers, and promoters while still showing everyone that he is still the big-name draw and that this hip surgery was not the end of his career.
 It was the start of showing the wrestling world that he is still Sabu.

 A big weekend for us, for real.